luizcarloskazuyukifukaya/WACA_SDK/README.md

 If you are familiar with Python, and intend to develop an application/system it might be easier achieving your objectives utilizing this SDK.

-## Profile and WACA configurations
+## Profile and WACA SDK configurations
-Just like the AWS CLI credentials file, WACA config file is introduced in the Python WACA SDK.
+Just like the AWS CLI credentials file, WACA SDK config file is introduced in the Python WACA SDK.
 This is to provide a way to switch target WACA endpoint URLs and the associated WACA API Key without changing the source codes.

 You can define a "Profile" that holds the endpoint URL and the associated WACA API Key, and it is possible to define multiple profiles.
-These information are managed by the WACA configuration file named waca.conf, which is to be installed on the following path:
+These information are managed by the WACA SDK configuration file named waca.conf, which is to be installed on the following path:
 ~/.wasabi/waca.conf

 *(Important)* Please create the .wasabi folder, under your home directory, and the waca.conf manually as at this moment, there is no SDK installer created to automate the setup.